Roofing Problem Areas: The Troublesome 10%

 Flat roofs are commonly chosen for industrial and commercial buildings, covering the vast majority of offices, factories and warehouses around the globe.
 However, despite their popularity, Belzona’s experience indicates that the bulk of roofing applications owe to the failings of flat roofs.
 This begs the question; do the benefits of flat roofs outweigh the disadvantages?

 However, flat roofs are historically problematic, suffering from an array of issues commonly arising from standing water and traditional roofing materials.
 Pooling of water on roofs can be attributed to either inadequate roofing materials or strangely, a roof being “too flat”.
-Flat roofs should actually feature a small gradient in order to allow sufficient rainwater run-off; otherwise, the weight of water pooling can lead to deflection and numerous subsequent issues.
+Flat roofs should actually feature a small gradient to allow sufficient rainwater run-off; otherwise, the weight of pooled water leads to deflection and subsequent issues.

 Of course, other roof variations, such as pitched or slanted roofs, will offer their own range of complications; however, complications with pooling water are not among these.
 This distinct disadvantage is one of several that can lead to serious problems and within that troublesome 10%.
 The most common problems can be split into three separate categories.